evgenyneu/siba/README.md

 # Overview

-SIBA is a simple backup and restore utility.
+SIBA is a backup and restore utility.
 It implements daily backup rotation scheme.
 It is most suitable in sutuations when you need to have a history of backups.
 When run daily, SIBA retains full year history of backups by keeping 23 files in total: for the last 6 days, 5 weeks and 12 months.

 ## SIBA is